 On the more practical side, I am interested in model driven software development, in particular around cyber-physical systems and Industry 4.0.

 Recently I have developed an interest in blockchain technology, its underlying software development and related formal methods questions.
+I am a founding member of the Swansea Blockchain Lab.

 |Based on an original portrait by DJ Rogers, I created a picture mosaic made out of hundreds of images reflecting research and activities of the years before Alan Turing’s centenary, where Swansea Computer Scientists have played a key role.
 The picture won a runner-up prize in the 2011 SURF Research as Art competition.|